KazDragon/telnetpp/README.md

 # Requirements

 Telnet++ requires a C++14 compiler and the Boost Libraries.
-It also uses CppUnit for its testing suite, which is compiled optionally.
+It also uses Google Test for its testing suite, which is compiled optionally.

 # Features / Roadmap / Progress